willscott/go-gemipfs/notes.md

 gemipfs is an experimental content-addressed transport & privacy layer for {gemini, http}

 Query:
-HTTP Request gets hashed to a Request CID.
+HTTP Request gets hashed to a "RequestCID".
-Request CID gets hashed to a QueryCID.
+Request CID has a derived-hash of a QueryCID.

-Response:
+Caching check:
+The client asks about a QueryCID against known attestions mapping that QueryCID to known response objects.

+Response object looks like:
-HTTP Response (encrypted to Request CID)
+HTTP Response (encrypted to RequestCID)
-+ UCAN Attestation(QueryCID is filled by Response)
++ Attestation("QueryCID is answered by ResponseCID")

 Setup: